 The old Lewes workhouse buildings were demolished in 1960 to make way for the erection of the De Montfort flats.

-By the 1920s, the Lewes Union had established a children's cottage home at St Anne's, Lewes.
+The old children's home on Lewes High Street remained in use after the opening of the De Montfort Road workhouse.
+It had closed by 1910 and a reservoir had been constructed on the site.
+By the 1920s, however, the union had established a children's cottage home at St Anne's, Lewes.
 In 1924, it could accommodate 40 children, with Miss C.L.
 Dickson as its Superintendent.

 - East Sussex Record Office, The Keep, Woollards Way, Brighton, BN1 9BP.
 Holdings comprise: Guardians' minutes (1835-1930); Admissions and discharges (1917-30); Births (1914-30); Deaths (1914-30); Creed registers (1922-30); Children's Home admissions and discharges (1921-30); Accounts (1835-1921).